 For the first one, I use MSI Afterburner as it allows me to underclock and set the max temperature.
 As soon the GPU goes over the limit, it starts throttling.
 This is a great help and only affects performance in hot weather.
 Temperatures of both GPUs are between 55-65ºC (131-149ºF) depending on the simulation and outdoor temperatures.

-The second fix… don’t laugh about it, but it’s just an USB fan with 2 speeds that blows air out.
-Since there was space for air to enter the shed, I made a cut for the fan to fit and added a protection outside so water doesn’t get in.
+The second fix… don’t laugh about it, but it’s just a USB fan with 2 speeds that blows air out.
+Since there was space for air to enter the shed, I made a cut on the plastic enough for the fan to fit and added a protection outside so water doesn’t get in.
 It’s always running, but in winter I use the slower mode and in summer I use the faster one.
 It’s a dumb and cheap (~15 bucks) fix that helps reducing the heat inside.